Autoferry/sensor_fusion_dataset/README.md

         }    ],
 ```
 Measurements can be converted to the Piren NED frame by adding the ownship position to each individual measurement for the radar/lidar.
 Similarly ground truth can be converted to the ownship NED frame by subtracting the ownship translation of the corresponding detection.
-The Piren LLA frame has origin in the LLA coordinates
+The Piren NED frame has origin in the LLA coordinates
  ```javascript
 PirenLLA = [63.4389029083, 10.39908278, 39.923]
 ```